KxSystems/mqtt/README.md

 #### ARM 32 build

-For 32-bit arm builds there is currently no prebuilt releases available, as such a user is required to build the interface paho C api from source following the instructions [here](https://github.com/eclipse/paho.mqtt.c/blob/master/README.md#cross-compilation)
+For 32-bit arm builds there is currently no prebuilt releases available, as such a user is required to build the PAHO C api from source following the instructions [here](https://github.com/eclipse/paho.mqtt.c/blob/master/README.md#cross-compilation)

 ### Interface build and install